 Walking Tracks of the Lane Cove Valley

-The full-colour, double-sided map shows bush tracks, cycleways and fire trails with connecting streets and access points.
+The full-colour, double-sided map (revised and reprinted in 2016) shows bush tracks, cycleways and fire trails with connecting streets and access points.
 It is an excellent references and suitable for all users, from the occasional suburban stroller to the dedicated bushwalker.
 At a scale of 1 cm to 100 m (1:10 000) the level of detail is ideal for anyone wanting to explore the bush with beautiful colour photographs illustrating places of interest.

 John Martyn was born in Cornwall and came to Australia in 1970 after mapping in the Rift Valley of Kenya for his PhD in geology.
 Although he has lived in Sydney since 1979, much of his fieldwork as a minerals exploration geologist over the last 30 years has been in Western Australia.